theekharbanda/theekharbanda/README.md

 ## Hi there 👋

-I am Naman Kharbanda, this is my Github Repository that contains both Backend, Frontend, AI Projects.
+Naman Kharbanda, this is my Github Repository that contains both Backend, Frontend, AI Projects.
 Feel free to look each of them up.

 Backend Projects Technolgies are Java, Springboot.
 Frontend Projects are made in Javascript, ReactJs, Bootstrap, Material UI.